aoifem1/IFTTT_to_AWS/README.md

 # 2. AWS Lambda
 - Copy the code 'HTTP_POST_Simple' , into the Lambda console.
 - Make sure the console is setup to use Node.js.
-- Change the IAM Permissions to allow API Gateway to communicate with AWS Lambda
+- Change the IAM Permissions to allow API Gateway to communicate with AWS Lambda.
+The settings can be found at the bottom of the Lambda console:

 ![alt text](IAMper.png)